SubtleScope/bash-ransomware/README.md

  - $ ./crypto.sh &

 ## What it does
- - Downloads the public key and key file to the target
+ - Downloads the public key from our server
+ - Generates a key file on the target
- - Move DB settings into a common.php file and refer to that file in each of the scripts (One place to edit instead of numerous places)
- - Loops through the system and encrypts the various files
+ - Loops through the system and Uses AES-256 to encrypt the systems on the file using the key generated on the target
+ - Deletes the original file, leaving only the encrypted file
- - Deletes the key file and leaves the public key
+ - The key file is then encrypted using the public key (RSA-4096)
- - Prints the ransom message
+ - Prints a ransom message and then persists that message through cron
+ - In each dir, an INSTRUCTIONS.txt file is created and contains the ransome message
- - Links to web pages where the user can see an active countdown of the time that is left before key deletion
+ - Links to a web page where the user can see an active countdown of the time that is left before key deletion

 ## TODO
+ - Create unique private/public key-pair per victim
  - Configure script to download over https, more covert
+ - Move DB settings into a common.php file and refer to that file in each of the scripts (One place to edit instead of numerous places)
  - Add in error handling for non-existing files
- - Imporve functionality and capabilities
- - Unique key pair per victim (In work)
  - Add Screenshots
- - Make ransom message on web page prettier

 ## Acknowledgements/Contributors
   - Special thanks to zmallen and his lollocker (https://github.com/zmallen/lollocker)